paretoman/votekit/tutorial/architecture.md

 Do the math of the election: casting and counting votes.

-* Election
+* Election - todo: rewrite
     * The Election class just has code in the context of running a spatial election model.
 Geometries for voters and candidates are passed as arguments to functions in the Election class.
-    * There are sim-type-specific classes that include Election as a component: ElectionOne, ElectionSample, and ElectionGeo.
+    * There are sim-type-specific classes that include Election as a component: ElectionOne, ElectionSample, and ElectionDistricts.
     * SocialChoice
         * The difference between SocialChoice and Election is that Election is a mediator for all the aspects of a spatial election model such as casting a vote, or the number of dimensions, while SocialChoice is a component of the Election that just considers the votes and the result of running the election method.
 Then SocialChoice returns a summary of the results of the election method.
-    * VoterGeo provides a modification of voter positions over a geographical space with districts
+    * VoterDistricts provides a modification of voter positions over a geographical space with districts
-    * ElectionGeo compiles district and statewide elections.
+    * ElectionDistricts compiles district and statewide elections.
 * CastVotes
     * Voters cast their ballots.
     * A distribution of a population of voters is sampled.
 A 2D spatial model is used to make the decision of how to vote or who to vote for.